Apply to Duke OTD

 Duke OTD envisions an inclusive world where all people flourish through access to and participation in meaningful, health-supporting occupations, the activities of everyday life.

-Duke OTD takes the following actions to create an inclusive and equitable admissions process:
+Duke OTD takes the following actions to create a holistic admissions process:

 • No GRE required